Deploy and Host NetBird on Sealos

 First-Run Login and Registration

 NetBird uses embedded IdP local users in this template.
-There is no preconfigured default administrator.
-On the first visit, open the application URL and complete the /setup wizard to create the initial owner account.
-The setup wizard is available only while GET /api/instance reports setup_required: true.
+The first visit opens the /setup wizard, where you create the initial owner with an email address, name, and password.
+The wizard is available while GET /api/instance reports setup_required: true.
+Later visits open the regular sign-in page.

 For automated setup, call the setup API once after deployment: